1993hzw/dragonnest/drawnote/manual/en/folder/sort_folders.md

 Sort Folders
 ---
 There are multiple ways to sort folders.
-You can sort them by name, modification date, creation date, and more, or you can manually arrange them.
+You can sort them by Name, Date modified, Date Created, and more, or you can manually arrange them.

 #### Select a Sorting Method
 On the "Folder" page, click the "Sort By" button and choose your preferred sorting method.